 French Open outright odds: Other markets

-There are plenty of other options for outright betting on the 2020 French Open, live from Roland Garros, Paris from 27 September-11 October.
+There are plenty of other options for outright betting on the 2021 French Open, live from Roland Garros, Paris from 23 May-6 June.

-You can also bet on men’s and women’s players to reach the final, and bet365 are offering odds on which half of the draw the winner will come from:
+You can also bet on men’s and women’s players to reach the final, and which half of the draw the winner will come from.